 It is important to note here that the $\sigma_{\rm ZH}$ accuracy of 0.5\% given in Table~\ref{tab:HiggsMeasurements} for $\sqrt{s} = 240$\,GeV is significantly worse than the ultimate statistical precision of 0.1\% (0.2\%) that could be naively hoped for with one million (200,000) ZH events at $\sqrt{s} = 240$\,GeV (365\,GeV).
 The opportunities and challenges to improve the experimental accuracy are examined in the following sections.
 The physics motivations to do so are numerous.
-First, the measurement of the ZH cross section turns into an absolute determination of $g_{\rm HZZ}$, which in turns fixes all the other Higgs widths and couplings, be they measured at FCC-ee (Eq.~\ref{eq:crossb}) or at a hadron collider (LHC, FCC-hh) where only coupling ratios can be inferred without theoretical assumptions.
+First, the measurement of the ZH cross section provides an absolute determination of $g_{\rm HZZ}$, which in turn fixes all the other Higgs boson couplings (and its width), be they measured at FCC-ee (Eq.~\ref{eq:crossb}) or at a hadron collider (LHC, FCC-hh) where only coupling ratios can be inferred without theoretical assumptions.
 A more accurate $\sigma_{\rm ZH}$ measurement therefore reduces the corresponding parametric uncertainty on all Higgs boson properties.
 Second, the quantum corrections to Higgs couplings are at the level of a few \% in the Standard Model (SM).
 The quantum nature of the Higgs boson can therefore only be tested if the measurement of its properties is pushed well below this level of precision, to a few per mil or better.
-For example, an improvement by a factor two of the ZH cross section measurement would turn automatically to a twice better Higgs self-coupling determination, and would promote the aforementioned evidence to the first discovery of this long-sought coupling.
+For example, an improvement by a factor two of the ZH cross section measurement would turn automatically to a twice better Higgs self-coupling determination, and would enable the first discovery of this long-sought coupling.
 Lastly, interactions between the Higgs boson and other new particles at a higher energy scale $\Lambda$ typically modify the Higgs boson couplings to SM particles by less than 5\% for $\Lambda=1$\,TeV, with a $1/\Lambda^2$ dependence.
-A sub-per-mil accuracy on a given coupling measurement, e.g., $g_{\rm HZZ}$, would be needed to access the $\Lambda=10$\,TeV energy scale, and maybe to exceed it by an analysis of the deviation pattern among all couplings would shed light on the underlying new physics.
+A sub-per-mil accuracy on a given coupling measurement, e.g., $g_{\rm HZZ}$, would be needed to access the $\Lambda=10$\,TeV energy scale.
+An analysis of the deviation pattern among all couplings would shed light on the underlying new physics.